Loading Profile

 Current Research

-The surface of every cell is covered with an array of glycoproteins and glycolipids that collectively form the glycocalyx.
+The Glycocalyx in Cancer and Infection: The surface of every epithelial and endothelial cell is covered with an array of glycoproteins, predominantly mucins, that collectively form the glycocalyx.
 Cancer cells have a strikingly altered glycocalyx, but the causes and effects are poorly understood.
-The Kramer lab is developing tools for precision glycocalyx engineering that enable systematic studies of the surface of cancer cells and at sites of inflammation.
-This knowledge aids in design of diagnostics, therapeutics, and vaccines for epithelial cancers.
+The glycocalyx is also involved in infection by viruses, bacteria, and fungi.
+The Kramer lab has developed tools for precision engineering of the glycocalyx with synthetic mucins.
+At the molecular level, we can control glycocalyx height, mechanics, and glycans presented.
+We are using our methodology to systematically study cancer and infection to contribute to new diagnostics, therapeutics, and vaccines.